sahilkappu/Socialite-Login-s/README.md

 4. **Configure Socialite**

-    You need to set up your social login credentials for Google, GitHub, and Facebook in your `.env` file.
+    You need to set up your social login credentials for Google and GitHub in your `.env` file.
 You can obtain these credentials by creating applications on the respective platforms' developer portals.

     Add the following to your `.env` file: